britram/taps-transports/draft-ietf-taps-transports.md

 Hypertext Transfer Protocol (HTTP) is a request/response protocol.
-A client sends a request containing a request method, URI and protocol version followed by a MIME-like message (see {{RFC7231}} for the differences between an HTTP object and a MIME message), containing information about the client and request modifiers.
+A client sends a request containing a request method, URI and protocol version followed message whose design is inspired by MIME (see {{RFC7231}} for the differences between an HTTP object and a MIME message), containing information about the client and request modifiers.
 The message can also contain a message body carrying application data.
-The server responds with a status or error code followed by a MIME-like message containing information about the server and information about the data.
+The server responds with a status or error code followed by a message containing information about the server and information about the data.
 This may include a message body.
 It is possible to specify a data format for the message body using MIME media types {{RFC2045}}.
 The protocol has additional features, some relevant to pseudo-transport are described below.

 Content negotiation, specified in {{RFC7231}}, is a mechanism provided by HTTP to allow selection of a representation for a requested resource.
 The client and server